Ford Fairlane Crown Victoria 1956

 BRING ME SUNSHINE!

-Two engines were available in ’56, both ‘Thunderbird’ V8’s in 292ci and 312ci, with a manual 3 speed or the Fordomatic 3 speed Auto.
-This beautiful show winning example is a ‘P-Code’ car and has the 312ci and Auto transmission.
+Due to the success of the ’55 Thunderbird, the engines available for the Crown Vic in 1956 were both ‘Thunderbird’ V8’s in 292ci or 312ci, with a manual 3 speed or the Fordomatic 3 speed Auto.
+This beautiful show winning example is a ‘P-Code’ car and has the 312ci (5.1 litre) V8 and Auto transmission.
 It also has servo assisted front disc brakes and a 12 volt electrical wiper conversion.
 Who remembers the vacuum wipers from early Ford’s, going uphill in the rain the wipers stopped!

-The Crown Victoria name was used for years and the ‘Interceptor’ model was widely used by the US Police Forces.
+The ’56 is quite rare, production figures for ’55 were 33,165 and in ’56 just 9,209.
+The Fairlane models in 1957 were restyled and much larger and the Crown Victoria name was dropped but used again later for years and the ‘Interceptor’ model was widely used by the US Police Forces.
 California Highway Patrol finally retired their Crown Vic’s in September 2020.

 When you look at the styling of this ’56 compared to cars of today, things have got a bit boring don’t you think?